francislaxx19/react-heroes/README.md

     ### Compile Early and Often!!!

-24. Remove the HEROES array from App.js and create a `heroes.service.js` file on the root of your application.
+24. Remove the HEROES array from App.js and create a `heroes.service.js` file in the src folder of your application.

 ```js
 const HEROES = [